 For a beginner to cryptocurrencies and blockchain assets, the process ought to be quite simple.
 Buying an asset and holding it ought not to be that complex.
-Most people have are holding and hoping that the Bitcoin price will rise.
+Most people have are holding and hoping that the BTC price will rise.
 There is little reason for a beginner to be day trading or using leverage.
 There are now exchanges that are well suited to both activities, but for the beginner – which most people are in blockchain – keeping the risks “low” while getting market exposure ought to be the goal.

 (I describe it as “low” risk because crypto is a very high risk investment arena – do not try and convince yourself that you are doing something “safe”!)

 If there are any issues to truly understand about which exchange to use, they are twofold.